Programs & Services

 At Phoenix Children’s, your child never has to feel alone when coping with Tourette and tic disorders.
 Our designation as a Tourette Association of America Center of Excellence recognizes our consistently exceptional level of clinical care.

 Evaluation and Diagnosis

 Children are typically diagnosed during the elementary school years.
 Parents, teachers, or a child’s pediatrician or primary care provider may notice symptoms and refer your child for further evaluation by specialists.
-In addition to a pediatric movement disorders neurologist, your child may see a child psychiatrist or a pediatric mental health care provider.

 Before diagnosing Tourette and tic disorders, our experts will observe your child’s behavior and review these and other considerations: